 For most of us, the couch is our favorite place to relax and sink into after a long day at work.
 It’s perfect for taking naps, watching some TV, and just lounging.
 But what if we told you that it’s also a great tool for workouts?

 It’s true!
 You can use your couch to bust out some awesome fitness moves.
 Don’t believe us?
 Try this heart pumping workout for yourself!

-Jumping jacks for 1 minute, accompanied by high knees for 30 seconds: You want to get your heart-rate up and get blood flowing through your body, warming up your muscles and joints.
+Jumping jacks for 1 minute, accompanied by high knees for 30 seconds: You want to get your heart rate up and get the blood flowing through your body, warming up your muscles and joints.

 The TV Workout

 Start out sitting on your couch, but bring yourself to the edge as if you’re perching on a barstool.
 Place your palms down beside you on the edge and walk your legs out so your knees are a little wider than 90 degrees.
 Rest your feet on your heels.
 Lift your body up and off of the couch, balancing on your arms and legs.
 Engage your upper arms (triceps) and shoulders to lower your body down slowly towards (but not completely) the floor and then lift yourself back up — just go as far as you can; you can always test out slowly how far you’re able to go.